antvis/G6/docs/manual/middle/elements/nodes/triangle.en.md

 ```

-## Attribute
+## Property
-Triangle node has the attributes shown below.
-The spetial attribute type will be described after the table:
+Triangle node has the properties shown below.
+The spetial property type will be described after the table:

 | Name | Description | Type | Remark |
 | --- | --- | --- | --- |